Akshi02/AI_Customer_support_sa/README.md

 ## About Project

-This is Headstarter's week project - AI Chatbot, implemented by Akshita Bhatia, Archit Jain, Saadiyah Asif and Charles Phu.
+This is Headstarter's week project - AI Chatbot, implemented by Akshita Bhatia, Archit Jain, Charles Phu and Saadiyah Asif.
 It's an integration betwen OpenRouter's api and front-end, to create Tyler; Target's AI chatbot.

 Click the link to see Tyler in action: https://tyler-chatbot-assistant.vercel.app